Aleveer/AWS-Personal-Workshop/content/5-Workshop/_index.md

 This workshop provides detailed guidance to build a complete WebChat application using modern technologies and services.
 The application is developed following a monorepo architecture with backend containerized and deployed on the AWS cloud platform.

 From a technology perspective, the workshop uses NestJS as the backend framework, packaged in Docker containers and deployed on Amazon ECS Fargate to ensure scalability and automatic management.
-The frontend is built with VueJS using the Vite build tool and deployed on CloudFront.
+The frontend is built with VueJS using the Vite build tool and deployed on CloudFront, using Socket.io-client to connect real-time with the backend and using Pinia to manage state.

 Real-time messaging functionality is implemented through Socket.io, enabling efficient bidirectional communication between client and server.
 Amazon S3 serves as a centralized storage repository for files uploaded by users, ensuring data availability and durability.